qyxtim/AI-For-Games/README.md

 - [ ] Flappy Bird
 - [ ] Tetris

-# UI for the Games in the Future
+# UI for the Games

+The UI will be created for all games in the repository.
+These UI will be created based on `opencv`.
+Thus, if you need to use the UI version, you will need to install `opencv` and use the correct commands to compile it.
+(For the UI version, the repository does not provide a compile command).

 - [x] Tic-Tac-Toe
 - [ ] 2048
 - [x] Sudoku